-As a large institutional investor, the Group incurs withholding tax on investment income (eg dividends and interest) received in certain jurisdictions.
-Where the withholding tax cannot be offset against corporation tax or otherwise recovered, it represents a cost to the Group.
+The Group incurs withholding tax on intra-group dividends and other intra-group fees paid in certain jurisdictions.
+In addition, as a large institutional investor, the Group incurs withholding tax on investment income (eg dividends and interest) received in certain jurisdictions.
+Where these withholding taxes cannot be offset against corporation tax or otherwise recovered, they represent a cost to the Group.